Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 Such advances require CPUs available to a kernel to be removed either for provisioning reasons, or for RAS purposes to keep an offending CPU off system execution path.
-Hence the need for CPU hotplug support in the Linux kernel.
+Hence the woke need for CPU hotplug support in the Linux kernel.

 A more novel use of CPU-hotplug support is its use today in suspend resume